2016, Dan Carlin

 root causes of things,

-which is why I think the show gets boring at times because I think when you factor things down to root causes you end up with 4 to 8 root causes and they're the same ones that you could Factor almost anything down to.
+which is why I think the show gets boring at times cuz I think when you factor things down to root causes you end up with 4 to 8 root causes and they're the same ones that you could Factor almost anything down to.

-One of them is information know.
+One of them is information though.